Adult Faith Formation

 Each year, Immanuel offers the winner of the Harriet Beecher Stowe Prize as an all-congregation book to read and discuss.
 The Stowe Prize recognizes a U.S. author whose written work has made a tangible impact on a social justice issue critical to contemporary society.

-This year we are reading Viral Justice by Ruha Benjamin.
+In 2023 we read Viral Justice by Ruha Benjamin.
 In addition to follow-up discussions of these important books, Immanuel hosts the authors’ discussions with the public, as part of the Stowe Foundation’s celebration of each year’s award.

 In 2022 we read How the Word is Passed by Dr. Clint Smith and we explored Laudato Si, On Care for Our Common Home Encyclical Letter by Pope Francis.